Our Guide To Whisky For The Yet Uninitiated

 with Puni Whisky

 Not sure whisky is for you?
-Let us assure you it really is and Autumn is the perfect season to get acquainted with it.
+Let us assure you it really is and Winter is the perfect season to get acquainted with it.
 Nothing balances a nip in the air like a wee dram, there are plenty of styles to choose from and we have a special newcomer to introduce you to…

 There are hundreds of distilleries in Scotland, but there’s an important rule to qualify as a Scotch Whisky - the whisky must be matured in Scotland, in oak casks for at least three years and one day.

 Most Irish whiskey is made in a pot still, distilled three times and has a reputation for its smooth character (we’re referring to the whiskey here, not natural Irish charm).